leonardomagalhaes21/feup-FSI/CTF12.md

 ## Questions

+### How did we use the information provided to infer the values used in the RSA encryption of the flag?

-### Using the turn t and group g, we calculated approximate values for p and q.
+We used the formulas provided to estimate p and q.
 Then, we tested nearby numbers using the Miller-Rabin primality test to find the exact prime numbers.
+Finally, we verified that n=p⋅q to confirm their correctness.

 ### How did we confirm that our inference was correct?